deepset-ai/haystack-home/content/overview/quick-start.md

-from haystack import Pipeline, Document from haystack.document_stores import InMemoryDocumentStore from haystack.components.retrievers import InMemoryBM25Retriever from haystack.components.generators import GPTGenerator from haystack.components.builders.prompt_builder import PromptBuilder
+from haystack import Pipeline, Document from haystack.document_stores import InMemoryDocumentStore from haystack.components.retrievers import InMemoryBM25Retriever from haystack.components.generators import OpenAIGenerator from haystack.components.builders.prompt_builder import PromptBuilder

 # Write documents to InMemoryDocumentStore
 document_store = InMemoryDocumentStore()
 document_store.write_documents([
-    Document(text="My name is Jean and I live in Paris."), Document(text="My name is Mark and I live in Berlin."), Document(text="My name is Giorgio and I live in Rome.")
+    Document(content="My name is Jean and I live in Paris."), Document(content="My name is Mark and I live in Berlin."), Document(content="My name is Giorgio and I live in Rome.")
 ])

 # Build a RAG pipeline